Masud2017/Database-html-css-php-javascript/README.md

 # Database-html-css-php-javascript
-This a sample database for new commer web developers.
+This a sample database for my beloved father.
-This document is a sample database system without any sql which can be use as website .
+This document is a sample database system in website version.
-Languages : html,css,php,Javascript
+Languages : html,css,php,Javascript, sql(including very soon)